NimbleWork

 First, the project manager needs to understand the overarching goal of the project.
 This enables the project manager to identify which tasks are necessary to achieve this goal.
 Once the tasks have been identified, the project manager should also be able to identify the team members who are most suitable for certain tasks and assign them accordingly.

-For example, if the project is to create a new user interface design for an application, the project manager should be able to identify what this would need, such as a color scheme, mock-up designs, and the coding.
+For example, if the project is to create a new user interface design for an application, the project manager should be able to identify what this would need, such as a color scheme, mock-up designs, and coding.
 With the requirements laid out, the project manager can then create a detailed project plan and assign tasks to team members accordingly.

 “What should we do first?”